Thought, Self-Creation, and the Nature of Karma

 Karma is the Habituated State of Mind that forms all of Our Perceptions

-Thought that we dwell in and repeat consistently becomes habitual (normal), and forms the basis for our karma.
-As we think, we become our thoughts in form, and we view our life “through†our thoughts and mental impressions as our “perceptual lens” that reformulates neutral elements in the outer world to match the thoughts (thematic patterns) of our inner world.
+Thoughts that we dwell in and repeat consistently become habitual (normal), and form the basis for our karma.
+As we think, we become our thoughts in form, and we view our life through our thoughts and mental impressions as our “perceptual lens” that reformulates neutral elements in the outer world to match the thoughts (thematic patterns) of our inner world.
 As we think we perceive, and through our perceptions we reshape (recompose) the outer reality through our interpretation of it.
 Thought is a natural force as a vibration that has a structuring mechanism inherent in it, that reformulates light (material substance) through sympathies and antipathies, reshaping it (changing how it appears) to be of the same nature as the thoughts.
-Our thoughts form an idea as a mental impression or internal reality out of our paradigm (vibratory structure as a model) that becomes the perceptual lens that we “look through†to see the same thing outside of us that’s inside of us.
+Our thoughts form an idea as a mental impression or internal reality out of our paradigm (vibratory structure as a model) that becomes the perceptual lens that we look through to see the same thing outside of us that’s inside of us.
 This mental impression as certain type of thoughts form internal representations of the outer world that are superimposed over it as our personal perception of it, and become a form of “organizational template” that’s used to form a subjective experience in place of objective facts.
 In this way, we ultimately make everything “about” us by building it into our story about things.

 Thought also exists in universal form, as archetypes that are metaphorical in nature, and act as a prototype or model for using to create our own personal version of the same idea through an imaginary process.
 As we draw in and are able to conceive of an idea that’s of a universal nature, it’s steadily modified through a series of adaptation to various factors – the paradigm and mental structure of the individual, their level of development and maturity, how the idea is applied to specific conditions, circumstances, and situations pertinent to the individual, how they’re conformed to per-existing beliefs and assumptions, etc. – to produce a unique version of the same idea as a personalized version.
 Our karma is not only produced by our actions, but by way of our own thinking, which elicits complementary emotions and is what ultimately forms the basis for all of our actions.
 Our karma is the natural vibratory structure of our mind and how it naturally expresses to create our reality